 Transactions with DTCC.
-DTC has an agreement with DTCC whereby DTCC pays for substantially all of the operational expenses of DTC, and from time-to-time purchases of long-term assets acquired by DTCC on behalf of DTC.
+DTC has an agreement with DTCC whereby DTCC pays for substantially all of the operational expenses of DTC, and, from time-to-time, purchases of long-term assets acquired by DTCC on behalf of DTC.
 The related expenses are allocated to DTC based upon its estimated use of such goods or services.
 Further, the agreement provides that DTCC performs credit and quantitative risk services and certain other services for DTC including administrative, internal audit, finance and legal services.
-For the years ended December 31, 2022 and 2021, the billing for these services amounted to the allocated expenses plus a 7% and 8% of mark-up fee, respectively; excluding charges passed through to Participants and capitalized software costs.
-The fee, representing the amount in excess of the actual cost, is included in Professional and other services in the accompanying Statements of Income.
+For the years ended December 31, 2023 and 2022, the billing for these services amounted to the allocated expenses plus an 8% and 7% mark-up fee, respectively, excluding charges passed through to Participants and capitalized software costs.
+The mark-up fee, representing the amount in excess of the actual cost, is included in Professional and other services in the accompanying Statements of Income.